 Yep, that’s true.
 It costs to have someone transcribe your podcasts.
 Now I admit that I did do some research before committing to Rev.com.
 Some podcasters talked about great prices and services on Fiverr and other low-cost sites.
 But I also saw some disappointed customers as well.
 I just didn’t want to deal with that.
 Face it.
 A lot of podcasts are done free by the podcaster.
-We are fortunate to have sponsors who help us cover that cost.
+We are fortunate to have had sponsors who helped us cover that cost.
 But even then you need to build in that cost.

 There were other transcription services as well, more moderately priced.
 For example, Trint.com.
 This is done via machine and not human.
 After testing it a couple of times, although it was less expensive, we had to do much more editing on our end.
 It just didn’t even out for us.